fred4impact/FastAPiandSqlalchemy/README.md

 ## The end using supervisor and uvicorn to deploy to EC2

-#Next update witl be for using the www-data user in /var/www/ directory
+- Next update witl be for using the www-data user in /var/www/ directory

-# Another Way to setup
+- Another Way to setup

 # Step-by-Step Guide to Set Up FastAPI on AWS EC2 with Supervisor in with www- user data and in /var/ww directory

 # STEPS

 ```
+ # STEPS
-  #SSH into Your EC2 Instance:
+  # SSH into Your EC2 Instance:
    ssh -i your-key.pem ubuntu@your-ec2-public-dns

  # Update Package Lists and Install Required Packages: